aumanoj/vue3-build-composition/README.md

 ## For build run cmd - `npm run build`

+## I have used Provide/Inject for data passing

 Process to execute the project -
 1. Extract the zip file.